grongierisc/formation-template/README.md

 Business Processes (BP) are the business logic of our production.
 They are used to process requests or relay those requests to other components of the production.

-Business Processes are created within the Management Portal :
+Business Processes are created within the Management Portal:

 ![BPMenu](misc/img/BPMenu.png)

 ### Simple BP

 We are now in the Business Process Designer.
-We are going to create a simple BP that will call our operation :
+We are going to create a simple BP that will call our operation:

 ![BPAddingCall](misc/img/BPAddingCall.gif)